Connect with a certified trainer for free

 Surgical Treatment

-Surgery is NOT recommended for the treatment of myofascial pain
+Surgery is NOT recommended for the neck pain treatment.

 Recovery

-Patients generally have good relief with proper treatment, but it is also possible to have chronic symptoms, or for symptoms to recur.
-It is necessary to find the underlying cause of the problem so that focused treatment can be delivered.
+Patients generally have good shoulder pain relief with proper shoulder pain treatment, but it is also possible to have chronic or recurring symptoms.
+Finding the problem’s underlying cause is necessary to deliver focused neck pain treatment.
 Early interventions lead to better outcomes.

-Focused exercise and attention to a correct sitting posture, as well as proper body mechanics, in general, are necessary for better outcomes through the recovery process.
-You may also be required to participate in a prolonged home exercise program for continued benefit.
+Focused exercise, attention to correct sitting posture, and proper body mechanics are necessary for better outcomes during the recovery process.
+You may also be required to participate in a prolonged home exercise program for continued benefit and get neck pain relief.

 GET BACK TO WHAT YOU LOVE.
 FASTER